Sigappu Rojakkal: Release and reception

 Sigappu Rojakkal was released on 28 October 1978, three days before Diwali.
 In a review dated 19 November 1978, the Tamil magazine Ananda Vikatan rated the film 53 out of 100.
 Sivasankari, writing for Kalki, lauded virtually every aspect of the film including the direction, editing, camerawork, music and cast performances.
+Naagai Dharuman of Anna praised the acting, Ilaiyaraaja's music, Bhagyaraj's dialogues, Nivas's cinematography and concluded saying Bharathiraja deserves praise for directing the film in a way that is enjoyable despite the lack of a strong story and events, and despite the flaws.
 Despite facing competition from other Diwali releases, the film became a commercial success.
 It won two Filmfare Awards in the Best Actor and Best Director categories.
-Naagai Dharuman of Anna praised the acting, Ilayaraja's music, Bhagyaraj's dialogues, Nivas's cinematography and concluded saying Bharathiraja deserves praise for directing the film in a way that is enjoyable despite the lack of a strong story and events, and despite the flaws.

 Remakes

 Sigappu Rojakkal was remade in Hindi by Bharathiraja himself as Red Rose (1980).
 By 2010, Bharathiraja's son Manoj was revealed to be making his directorial debut by remaking Sigappu Rojakkal.
 After his stint as an assistant director in S. Shankar's Enthiran, Manoj continued fine-tuning the script and stated it was not a full remake and only drew inspiration from the original.
-He also revealed that director Ram had also helped with the script.
+He added that director Ram helped with the script.
 The film began production in Chennai during November 2014, with a publicity poster revealing that debutant actor Vishagan Vanangamudi would portray the lead role.
 Bharathiraja revealed that he would play himself during the film's first half and stated that filming would take place in India and abroad in Switzerland.
 He also revealed that the film would not be a sequel, but would tell the story of a youngster who is affected to commit crimes after watching the original film.
 In January 2016, Manoj stated that work on the film had been postponed.
 Prior to the release of his directorial debut Margazhi Thingal in October 2023, Manoj noted that the remake was dropped and that "it felt like someone had cursed the project".
 Manoj died in 2025, precluding the project from ever being made.

 Legacy

 The success of Sigappu Rojakkal inspired more films in Tamil about psychopathic killers such as Moodu Pani (1980), Kaadhal Kondein (2003), Manmadhan (2004) and Nadunisi Naaygal (2011).
 Footage from Sigappu Rojakkal was also used in Yugam (2012).
-The line "Kuththunka esamaan Kuththunka, Intha Ponnunkale Ippadithaan Kuthunka" from the song "Ivaluka Imsai Thaanka Mudiyala" in Kalakalappu (2012) was named after the dialogue of the same name in Sigappu Rojakkal.
+The lyric "Kuththunka Yesamaan Kuththunka, Intha Ponnunkale Ippadithaan Kuthunka" from the song "Ivaluka Imsai Thaanka Mudiyala" in Kalakalappu (2012) was derived from the dialogue in Sigappu Rojakkal.